Sólo Quédate En Silencio

 "Sólo Quédate En Silencio" is a song by Mexican group RBD from their debut album, Rebelde (2004).
 It was written by Mauricio L. Arriaga and produced by Armando Ávila.
 The song was released as the album's second single in December 2004 by EMI.
 It's a "mid-tempo pop" track that features the group members singing to one another about enjoying the final moments of a fleeting romance.
 The lyrical content was praised by music critics.
 RBD also recorded versions of the song in Portuguese and English, titled "Fique em Silêncio" (2005) and "Keep It Down Low" (2006), respectively.
 The accompanying music video for the Spanish version was directed by Pedro Damián and filmed in Mexico City.

-Commercially, "Sólo Quédate En Silencio" was a success and peaked inside the top ten of record charts of various countries such as Chile, El Salvador, Honduras and Mexico.
-Became RBD's first number one song on the Billboard Latin Pop Airplay and Regional Mexican Airplay charts in the United States.
+Commercially, "Sólo Quédate En Silencio" was a success, peaking in the top ten on record charts in countries such as Chile, El Salvador, Honduras, and Mexico.
+It became RBD's first number one song on the Billboard Latin Pop Airplay and Regional Mexican Airplay charts in the United States.
 It was recognized as one of the best-performing Latin songs of the year at the 2006 American Society of Composers, Authors and Publishers (ASCAP) Latin Awards.
 "Sólo Quédate En Silencio" was included in the set lists for the Tour Generación RBD (2005–07), Tour Celestial (2007–08), Empezar Desde Cero Tour (2008), Tour del Adiós (2008), and Soy Rebelde Tour (2023).

 Background and composition

 Following the success of the Mexican telenovela Rebelde (2004–06), RBD released their debut album, also titled Rebelde, on 30 November 2004, through EMI.
 The album achieved major commercial success, with 1.5 million copies sold worldwide until 2006 and received Diamond certification from the Asociación Mexicana de Productores de Fonogramas y Videogramas (AMPROFON).
 "Sólo Quédate En Silencio", written by Mauricio L. Arriaga and produced by Armando Ávila, has been referred by Billboards Jessica Roiz as "a mid-tempo pop" song.
 The track, as noted by Mariana Canhisares from Omelete, matches "Sálvame" in emotional intensity.
 Lyrically, Uproxx editor Lucas Villa described it as an "electrifying love song" where "the men and women of the group sing to each other about enjoying the final moments of a fleeting romance."
 He placed it at number three on his list of RBD's 20 best songs.
-Ana Clara Ribeiro, writing for Remezcla, saw the member dialogue as a "way to blend their different types of voices [...] and to incorporate a bit of the romantic tension from the characters that the members played in the show."
+Ana Clara Ribeiro, writing for Remezcla, saw the member dialogue as a "way to blend their different types of voices and to incorporate a bit of the romantic tension from the characters that the members played in the show."
 From the same publication, Alan López described the track as a "puppy love anthem".